sculptures • permaculture • primitive technology • kayaking • links • index • about

 I used to pack neoprene socks reinforced with Aqua Seal on the soles for warm camp wear.
 This worked out pretty nice but realized a few ounces could be saved by going another route.
 If I’m wearing my drysuit, which has built-in socks, I’ll just pack a pair of Gore-Tex socks in my drybags and call it good.
 Once at camp, I'll take my drysuit off, slip the Gore-Tex socks over the dry socks I was just wearing inside my drysuit then put my paddling shoes back on.

 With the Gore-Tex socks, it doesn’t matter if the shoes are soaked.
+My feet stay dry.
 This method leaves me with dry socks to wear to bed as well.
 If I’m not wearing my drysuit, I’ll just pack a pair of synthetic socks in addition to my gore-tex socks.
-If it's warmer, I'll just go barefoot.
+If it's a trip in warmer months, I'll just go barefoot if I don't feel like wearing my wet paddling shoes.

 For sandal afficionados, check out these easy to make 1 ounce flip-flops.